cvlab-epfl/LabelGrab/README.md

 pip install numpy opencv-python imageio click qtpy pyside2 qimage2ndarray
 ```

-It also needs Qt 5.11 libraries on the system.
+It also needs Qt 5.11 or higher libraries on the system.
 On Linux, these are in the repositories.

 On Windows, they can be downloaded [here](https://www.qt.io/download-qt-installer).